*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality!

 Urine that produced from the kidney passes through the walls of the ureter and bladder.
 As urine is acidic, this washing of the walls of the ureter and bladder helps kill and hinder the growth of microbes (e.g. pathogens).

 Saliva in our mouth are contains enzymes called lysozymes that is capable of decomposing their protective cell wall of bacteria which led to their eventual decomposition.
+This therefore prevents infection from the pathogen.
 Tears also contain lysozymes that allow us to flush off any pathogens on the surface of our eye (cornea).

 - We will explore more about the eye soon in Module 8!